alemontn/alcochive/TO-DO.md

  * only files can be added, not directories

+ * once an archive is created, nothing can be added to or removed from it

  * symlinks not yet implemented

  * binary files may be corrupted when creating/extracting